Arkadiatri/Neighborhood-Clustering-Canada/README.md

 * Generic _extendBound_ function for rounding of numbers or arrays in useful ways (e.g. nearest leading digit, nearest power, up or down)
 * Useful functions collected in _CapstoneUtil.py_ and _CapstoneOverlap.py_ modules

+NOTE: To run this project, create a file "config.py" in the main project directory and add your access keys to the following variables:

+    # This is a test, and is expected not to be uploaded to github
+    HERE_APIKEY = '...'
+    NM_AGENT = '...' # a nominatim agent name, not required
+    FOURSQUARE_CLIENT_ID = '...'
+    FOURSQUARE_CLIENT_SECRET = '...'
+    FOURSQUARE_ACCESS_TOKEN = '...'

 ## Results

 Illustrative plots are shown below.
 See _Neighborhood-Clustering-Canada.ipynb_ for details.
 The best clustering for a k-means model was obtained with k=5, but a much better result was obtained in the extensions section with a k=20 Gaussian mixture model fit to the first three principal components.
 The final result is detailed at the end of this README.